BrokenShell/Fortuna/docs/api.md

 TruffleShuffle's Poisson movement and WeightedChoice's real draw use C++ standard-library distributions.
-Their seeded sequences are repeatable within one platform and toolchain build, but are not exact cross-platform contracts.
+Their seeded sequences are repeatable within one platform and toolchain build.
+Exact seeded sequences are platform-and-toolchain-specific.

 `RandomValue` methods are ordinary bound callables, which supports the prepared generator pattern directly: